crh19970307/note-agents-of-shield/README.md

 >I wanted to be set free, but now I can't even bear the light of day.
 >I dread being awake, but my sleep is filled with such horrible nightmares.

+## Season 2 Episode 20

+>**Gonzales**
+>I know that you were separated from your daughter.
+>I thought that that might belong to her.
+>A traditional Chinese gift to ward off evil spirits, isn't it?
+>**Jia Ying**
+>I never got a chance to give it to her.
+>I kept hoping that if she was alive, evil would never find her.